hck/jquery.cookie/README.md

     $.cookie('cookie_name', 'cookie_value').cookie('another_cookie', 'another_cookie_value');

+If you need to specify additional params like cookie lifetime, domain, path, sucure, you can pass them direclty after the cookie value like this:

+    $.cookie(
+        'cookie_name',  // cookie name
+        'cookie_value', // cookie value
+        180,            // cookie duration in seconds
+        'example.com',  // cookie domain
+        '/',            // cookie path
+        false           // cookie secure
+    );

 You can get all cookies in array with names of cookies as keys just by calling:

     $.cookie();